-Barry said they can create controlled climates, but that providing access to the native Hawaiian foods the birds would get in the wild will be limited.
+Berry said they can create controlled climates, but that providing access to the native Hawaiian foods the birds would get in the wild will be limited.
 “They’ll do what they can,” she said.

 Board member Sam Gon asked how the ʻakohekohe would do in captivity.

-Barry replied that it doesn’t do well.
+Berry replied that it doesn’t do well.
 “Even transporting the bird is risky.
 It’s not a viable alternative.
 We are definitely concerned about that species, as well. … For that species we’re looking at landscape-level mosquito control as the thing that turns that population around,” she said.

 “The landscape mosquito control is likely to be the big answer for all our forest birds,” Gon said.

 Board member Chris Yuen said there are no guarantees that the proposed plan will work, but the only alternative is to let the kiwikiu go extinct.

 To ensure there is high-elevation habitat available that Hawaiian forest birds can migrate to as temperatures warm, Berry said, in addition to the slow natural forest line movement that will likely occur, the state is planting vegetation above the tree line at several locations around the state “to get a head start.”

 Yoon asked what funding the state had for these initiatives.